BooBSD/Tsetlin.jl/README.md

 julia -t auto examples/TEXT/text.jl
 ```

-After 200+ epochs, you should see something like this:
+After 200+ epochs, you should see output similar to the following:

 ```text
 ROMEO: